-The region's Metropolitan Planning Organization, Genesee Transportation Council (GTC) has also identified Rochester and its center as the regional urban core in the Long Range Transportation Plan, adopted in June 2011.
+Rochester's Center City is the hub and urban core for the The region's Metropolitan Planning Organization, Gen-Rochester and its center as the regional urban core in the Long Range Transportation Plan, adopted in June 2011.
 The regional urban core "includes the densest neighborhoods, the largest central business district, and major civic, cultural, and sports venues.
 The largest number of infill and redevelopment opportunities exists in the Regional Urban Core and the strength of this place is critical to the success of the overall region."